Yul310/ShopAndWish/README.md

 7. You can send the product page link to your friends.(???)<br>

 ## Future Promotion
--Sending a recommendation and receiving a recommendation.
+- Sending a recommendation and receiving a recommendation.
 - Adding friends
-- WishShaking: feature that you can check your friend already bought the item or not before you buy a present for him or her.<br>
+- WishShaking: feature that you can check your friend already bought the item or not before you buy a present for him or her.
  The message will be sent anonymously.